Blademind/BNB-Like/README.md

 # BNB-Like

-Room For Hire Project is a software that allows user to post, rent, and rate rooms using a dedicated system.
+BNB-Like is a software that allows user to post, rent, and rate rooms using a robust dedicated system.

 Inspired by AirBNB